DataSystemsLab/recdb-postgresql/README.md

 LIMIT 10
 ```

+When you issue a query such as this, the only interesting data will come from the three columns specified in the RECOMMEND clause.
+Any other columns that exist in the specified ratings tables will be set to 0.

 Currently, the available recommendation algorithms that could be passed to the USING clause are the following:

 ItemCosCF: Item-Item Collaborative Filtering using Cosine Similarity measure.